breadboard-ai/breadboard/DEVELOPING.md

 #### Front-end

-[Vite](https://vitejs.dev/) is currently brought up in the `web-demo` dir.
+[Vite](https://vitejs.dev/) is currently brought up in the `breadboard-web` dir.
 Use it as a template for other front-end TypeScript packages.
+Alternatively, you can use `npm init @google-labs/breadboard [project-name]` to create a new front-end project.

 ## Publishing NPM packages